antoinepieren/webtoon/README.md

 Select which webtoon you read by double-clicking on GUI.ps1

 # Installation

+## 0. Minimum requirements
+You need python (3.11 or higher is preferable) and pip
 ## 1. Python librairies
 First of all, to make sure you've got all the librairies installed, run
  `pip install -r requirements.txt`